dydxprotocol/v4-documentation/pages/validators/running_full_node.md

 ## Start a Full Node

-Find the seed node's ID and the IP address from the [testnet info page](../networks/network1/resources.md#seed-nodes).
+Find the seed node's ID and the IP address from [Resources](../networks/network1/resources.md#seed-nodes).
 Then, run the following command to start a non-validating full node.

 For example,
 ```bash